-Several features to enhance system integrity are included as standard.
-They are phase-locked data seperation, NRZ to 2, 7 RLL code data conversion, fixed and variable (Address Mark) sectoring and daisy-chain interface capability.
-The drive can be rack mounted in either domestic or European enclosures.
+Several features to enhance system integrity are included.
+They are phase-locked data separation, NRZ to 2, 7 RLL code data conversion, fixed and variable (Address Mark) sectoring and daisy-chain interface capability.
+The drive is designed to be rack mounted in either domestic or European enclosures.